 1).
 Create a Business Plan

 We’re big fans of planning.
-So the first step in building a thriving box is creating a business plan.
+Without a solid business plan, there is no vision and foundation you can look to when making decisions.
 Sure, writing a business plan takes time, but the foundation it provides makes the time investment well worth it.

 When you write a business plan, you’re forced to think about your box in a comprehensive and strategic manner.
 You evaluate your market, possible sources of income, threats that could impact your success and much more.
 That careful thought process will help you identify smart (financially sound) ways to build your business.